-1:00 p.m. - 11:30 p.m.
-8 hours work, 1⁄2 hour off for a meal break (unpaid).
-Employer may require an employee to remain on premises during the meal break.
-If required, a paid $\frac{1}{2}$ hour meal break will be included in the 8 hours work.
+Afternoon Shift Between 1:00 p.m. and 11:30 p.m.
+(8 working hours and 1⁄2 hour unpaid meal break).
+The Employer may require an employee to remain on premises during the meal break.
+If so required the paid 1⁄2 hour meal break will be included in the 8 hours of work.